lab1092/blender-manual_ja/manual/modeling/meshes/primitives.rst

 ========

 A standard cylinder is made out of *n* vertices.
-The number of vertices in the circular cross-section can be specified in the context panel in the :guilabel:`Tool Shelf` that appears when the object is created; the higher the number of vertices, the smoother the circular cross-section becomes.
+The number of vertices in the circular cross-section can be specified in the context panel in the *Tool Shelf* that appears when the object is created; the higher the number of vertices, the smoother the circular cross-section becomes.
 Objects that can be created out of cylinders include handles or rods.